-Now, fortunately, even though this is a rip-off, the guy really will take you to Paris; he's not going to murder you or anything.
+Now, the good news is that even though this is a rip-off, the guy really will take you to Paris; he's not going to murder you or anything.
 But he's lying about the taxi strike, and the price he's charging, 100 euros or whatever, is grossly inflated.
 On top of that, if you agree to go with this guy, he may try to collect one or two other passengers before you leave, making you wait a bit, and he'll charge them 100 euros as well!
-With a normal taxi, you're looking at more like 50-70 euros for the whole carload of people.
+With a normal taxi, you're looking at more like 60-70 euros for the whole carload of people.
 So this is an insane rip-off.

 How to avoid the taxi strike scam?

 Easy.
 Say "non merci" to the guys who approach you in the airport.
 Follow the signs for taxis; you can't miss 'em.
 When you get to the taxi area, an airport employee will be there to assign a taxi to you.
 There may be a line; just wait, it always moves fast.
 Once you're in your taxi you'll be just fine.
 I personally have never heard of anyone getting ripped off by the legit taxi drivers at CDG airport.

 There's no flat fee from the airport, so the driver will turn on the meter and you'll pay depending on how far you're going.
 There may be an additional fee for baggage; something like one euro per bag, and this should be posted in the taxi on a window decal or something.
 The first time a driver charged me the baggage fee I suspected it was a minor scam, but I'd merely missed the sign.
 It's legit.

 I would say it's normal to tip your driver around 10%, but this is a hot topic of debate among my Parisian acquaintances.
 I always to try to keep a five-euro bill handy for longer trips like this, and honestly this may be overdoing it.
 Please see my article on tipping in Paris for more info.